Failure Is A Step In The Right Direction.

 • I will choose my words carefully.

 Thank you for reading to the end of this blog post.
-I hope it has been a thought-provoking blessing and you will take heart the next time you experience less than perfect success.
+I hope you will take heart the next time you experience less than perfect success.